Telstra: Retail store strategy

 In February 2021, Telstra announced plans to take back full ownership of its 337 retail stores.
 At the time of the announcement Telstra owned and operated 67 of its stores, Vita Group owned and operated 104 stores, and the remaining 166 were operated by individual licensees.
 The process of transitioning stores back to Telstra ownership took around 12 to 18 months to complete.
 As part of the T22 program Telstra also brought its call centres back on shore.

-Ultimately the T22 strategy proved to be very successful with a significant improvement in customer metrics, employee engagement, a return to profitable growth supported by a $2.7 bn reduction in annualised costs.
+Ultimately the T22 strategy proved to be very successful with a significant improvement in customer metrics, employee engagement, a return to profitable growth supported by a $2.7 billion reduction in annualised costs.
 Telstra's share price increased more than 50% from a low in 2018 of $2.63 to more than $4 in 2022.

 On 14 July 2022, Telstra finalised their acquisition of Digicel Pacific, a telecommunications company operating in Papua New Guinea, Vanuatu, Fiji, Samoa, Tonga and Nauru.

 Vicki Brady era (2022–present)

 On 30 March 2022, Telstra announced that Vicki Brady would become the new chief executive officer effective 1 September 2022.
 In December 2023, Telstra acquired Versent, a provider of cloud transformation and security products and services, for $267.5 million.

-On 1 February 2022, Telsta annouced it would temporarily cease selling Foxtel from Telstra services to new customers.
+On 1 February 2022, Telstra announced it would temporarily cease selling Foxtel from Telstra services to new customers.
 On 21 May 2024, Brady announced plans to lay off 2,800 employees by the end of 2024.
 Most of these roles would be in the B2B Telstra Enterprise division, with 377 roles in consultancy for redundancy.
 Brady said the changes were part of the company's transition towards AI technology.
 Communication Workers Union national assistant secretary James Perkins criticised the lack of staff warning prior to the announcement.
 In December 2024, Telstra announced it would acquire Boost Mobile, an MVNO which operates on its mobile network.
 On 23 December 2024, Telstra announced it would sell the remaining 35% holding of the Foxtel Group to DAZN for a $135m and gaining a 3% shareholding in DAZN.